This post may contain affiliate links. Please read our privacy policy.

 You can also use any other flavor extract you like, such as peppermint extract.

 There are a million different ways to use homemade buttercream.
 The most obvious is for frosting cakes or cupcakes.
-This recipe will make enough frosting to generously cover 24 cupcakes or a 9-inch layer cake.
+This recipe will make enough frosting to generously cover 24 cupcakes, one 9-inch layer cake, or a 9×13-inch sheet cake.

 You can also put your homemade buttercream inside your cupcakes!
 Try using one flavor as a cupcake filling and a second flavor on top.